Is it possible to have too much chocolate cake? I ask this because in the last 2 weeks I’ve baked 4 chocolate bundt cakes.

 Since I was moving in the right direction, I omitted the butter altogether and used all oil, increasing it a little since I wasn’t using the boxed products.
 Much better.

 My final tweak was to switch Dutch processed cocoa for the natural cocoa.
 Dutch processed cocoa tends to produce moister bakes plus an extra chocolatey flavor.
 By jove, I think I’ve got it!
+However, if you only have natural cocoa, that works just fine.

 So, in answer to my opening question: NOOOOO!
 It’s not possible to have too much chocolate bundt cake.
 To be honest, the hard part is restricting myself to one slice per day.
 (Thank goodness I have a coffin-sized deep freezer which is now full of frozen portions of chocolate bundt cake!)